- Sergey Minyailo

 We want to remind you that every company is required under Russian law to conduct statutory audits of 2022 in cases when:

-- indicators in financial statements of the company for 2018 exceed the following limits: value of sales of more than 400 million rubles, or the amount of the balance sheet assets exceeds 60 million rubles;
+- indicators in financial statements of the company for 2021 exceed the following limits: revenue is more than 800 million rubles, or the amount of the balance sheet assets exceeds 400 million rubles;

-- the company is a joint stock company, regardless of the indicators;
+- the company is a public joint stock company, regardless of the indicators;

 - securities of the company are issued to organized trading;

 - the company is a credit, insurance or a microfinance organization;

 - the company is a developer that attracts funds of participants of shared construction of multi apartment buildings and (or) other real estate;

 - the company is a fund and the amount of the received property and cash in 2021 exceeds 3 million rubles;

 - in other cases provided by law.

 The results of the statutory audit of accounting (financial) statements must be entered in the Unified Federal Register (http://www.fedresurs.ru).
 To log in and submit information it is necessary to obtain a certificate of electronic signature verification key, issued by an authorized certification center.
 An electronic signature is issued for the general director of the of the audited entity or a representative by the power of attorney.